Winter Storm Warning: Snow expected Thursday

-A Winter Storm Warning is in effect for most of central and eastern Connecticut including Hartford, New Haven, Middlesex, New London, and Windham Counties where there is a chance for 6"+ of snow.
+A Winter Storm Warning is in effect for most of central and eastern Connecticut including Hartford, New Haven, Middlesex, New London, and Windham Counties where there is a chance for 6″+ of snow.
+We’ve talked about this storm for several days now, and it looks like it’s going to be “game on” for a snowy day Thursday.

 Our weather will be calm today and not as cold as recent days with highs 25-30.
 Then a storm Thursday will bring snow and gusty winds.